LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 ## 1769
 - Llawyr un Mawr & Esgid are once again at war over the nearby land
 ## 1770
-- Napella is set to wed herself to the crown prince of
+- Napella is set to wed herself to the crown prince of Esgid, uniting the two lands
 ## 1771
-- Napella enters an affair with foreign consort Ven-Dryk
+- Napella enters an affair with foreign consort Ven-Dryk before the wedding can occur
+## 1772
--
+- Rheilliwch